keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/taskdefinition.md

 which runs as part of a Kubernetes [job](https://kubernetes.io/docs/concepts/workloads/controllers/job/).

-A Keptn task can be defined in the following ways, differentiated by the `spec` section:
+Each `KeptnTaskDefinition` can use exactly one container, which is one of the following, differentiated by the `spec` section:

 * KLT includes a Deno-runtime container